+You have a great email design.
+You have lead magnets in place.
 You’ve just had a lead opt into your newsletter or email list.
 Congrats!

 Now you need to engage with the lead in the hopes of converting them into a customer.
 One way you can get that ball rolling is by sending a welcome email.